vishalhandifod/Finance-Video-Question-and-Answering-using-LLM/readme.md

    pip install virtualenv
    python -m venv venv
    venv\Scripts\activate
+- If the above doesn't work, you can also try: virtualenv venv venv\Scripts\activate

 3. **Install required Python packages:**
    After activating the virtual environment, install all the dependencies from the requirements.txt file: